MajesticString/cty-summary/summary/numbering-systems.md

 ## Base 16

 Base 16 is commonly called hexadecimal.
+It allows higher numbers to be put into a fewer amount of digits.

 Computers commonly use base 16 when binary can be avoided.
+The most common use case of hexadecimal is color codes.

+`#FFFFFF` is white

+`#000000` is black

 When numbers pass 9, the letters `A-F` are used to keep only one digit used.